we2004/portfolio-wesal/README.md

-I created this simple porfolio using html, css and bootstrap
+I created this simple portfolio using html, css and bootstrap